Changes to the Google Maps API

 Based on this type of map being used, our customers will have a free allowance of 28,000 map loads per month, much more than the average user will require.
 In the unlikely event of the 28,000 map loads per month being exceeded, there will be a charge of $7 for every 1,000 map loads.
 In other very rare circumstances, when map loads exceed 100,000 per month, there will be a charge of $5.60 for every additional 1,000 map loads.

-Google estimate that around 98% of users should fall within the $200 limit.
+Google estimates that around 98% of users should fall within the $200 limit.

 The changes have been met with some disapproval within the developer community with many developers who previously used Google Maps now tempted to use alternative map services such as Mapbox and Leaflet.
 Despite the negatives of increased administration and potential charges, I feel the changes are mostly positive and will make the Google Maps Platform much easier to use while remaining free for the vast majority of customers.